-"Sixteen," she said, smoothing his hair.
-Ellen imagined Gerard in sixteen years, the size of a man but dependent, maybe worse than this young man.
+"Sixteen," she said, as she smoothed back his hair.
+Ellen imagined Gerard in sixteen years, the size of a man but pathetically dependent, maybe worse than this young man.

-"Have you any help?"
+"Do you have anyone to help you?"

-"Until Zach was ten, my husband but he couldn't deal with him anymore; he moved cross country with his job."
+"Until he was ten, I had my husband but he couldn't deal with him anymore so he moved cross country with his job."
 No wonder the woman looked so haggard.
-Was this to be her daughter's lot?
+Was this to be Jane's lot in ten, fifteen years?
 And what of Gerard's sister whose life had already been turned upside down?

-The last time Ellen babysat, four-year-old Maisie screamed when she saw her mother carrying her overnight bag again, "I don't need a babysit, Grandma.
+The last time Ellen babysat, four- year-old Maisie screamed when she saw her mother carrying her overnight bag, "I don't need a babysit, Grandma.
 You go to the hospital so Mommie can stay home."
-Ellen had to peel Maisie off her mother as she continued screaming, "I hate the baby, I hate 'im."
+Ellen had to peel Maura off her mother as she continued screaming, "I hate the baby, I hate 'im."

-"How could your husband leave?"
+"Isn't that just like a man?
+How could your husband leave?"
 Ellen asked.
 The woman wiped her son's mouth with a napkin.

-"I understood, his only son," she said.
+"I understood how hard it was for him, his only son," she said.

 Ellen wondered how this woman was going to prepare her son for bed.
 How would she lift him, undress him?
-She wanted to offer help, but she couldn't deal with the messiness of it.
-The situation infuriated her.
+She wanted to offer her help, but she couldn't deal with the messiness of it.
+The whole situation infuriated her.
 A few years earlier Ellen had volunteered at a dinner for the handicapped in her church hall.
 Not five minutes into the event, a young woman in a wheel chair asked for assistance to go to the bathroom.
 When Ellen attempted to lift her from her chair to the toilet, she got her half way up until she had to drop her back onto the seat.
 She almost dropped her on the floor.
 What had she been thinking to attempt lifting someone as heavy as herself alone?

-"So sorry," Ellen said gasping, feeling incompetent as she tried to push her back into a comfortable position.
+"I am so sorry," Ellen said gasping, feeling totally incompetent as she tried to push her back into a comfortable position.
 "I'll get help."
 She never volunteered for the event again.

 And now that her husband was gone, Ellen felt even less capable of dealing with Gerard.
-Two years earlier Ellen's husband, Ted, had come home and told her their divorced friend, Geneen, an artist, had asked to paint his portrait.
+Two years earlier Ellen's husband, Ted, had come home and told her their recently divorced friend, Geneen, an artist, had asked to paint his portrait.

-"A nude," Ellen joked, "The Thinker?
+"A nude," Ellen said jokingly, "The Thinker, maybe?
 Where are you modeling?"

-"She'll sketch from a few boardwalk shots.
+"She took a few pictures of me on the boardwalk from which she'll sketch.
 Later I may have to pose."
 He tossed his cap onto the hook.

-Ellen understood how his shock of salt and pepper

-hair and dark brown eyes still caught women's attention.
+Ellen understood how an artist would find him appealing; his shock of salt and pepper hair and dark brown eyes still caught women's attention.
 During the summer her daughter's friends joked with her on the beach about his perfect body.
 A month later he brought the painting home.